cleve/pulzar/README.md

 }
 ```

+## Auto-backup

+An auto-backup can be configured using the configuration file, unser the *backup* section.

 ## Backup

 To backup the data, you only need to save the directory configured in the config file.